PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 }
 ```

 We also renamed the function to `updateObjects()`, since it no longer appends anything.
-Now the refactored `drawMoons()` function, shown below, automatically appends and removes objects as necessary:
+Now the refactored `drawMoons()` function, shown here, automatically appends and removes objects as necessary:

 ```js
 function drawMoons(plane) {